Measuring Compliance of Consent Revocation on the Web: Methodology

 \subsubsection{Website selection}

-We use the methods developed in the preliminary study to detect websites that use TCF and OneTrust from top-200 websites, resulting in dataset DS2 that contained only 56 websites with CMPs.
-We randomly chose additional 1000 websites between the rank 200 and 5000, and detected 225 websites that implemented either TCF or OneTrust, resulting in a set of 281 websites (DS2 and DS3).
+We use the methods developed in the preliminary study to detect websites that use TCF and OneTrust from top-200 websites, resulting in dataset \textbf{DS2} with only 56 websites with CMPs.
+We randomly chose an additional 1000 websites between the rank 200 and 5000 and detected 225 websites with either TCF or OneTrust resulting in a set of 281 websites (\textbf{DS2} and \textbf{DS3}).